Network Centrality and Clustering

 The cost of a cut is the total weight of the edges that go between the two parts:

-\[ \text{Cost}(C) = \sum_{e(u,v),\, u\in U,\, v\in V-U} w(e)\]
+\[ \text{Cost}(C) = \sum_{e(u,v),\, u\in U,\, v\in V-U} w(e). \]

-This is a very famous problem that can be solved in time that is polynomial in \(|V|\) and \(|E|\).
+This is a very famous problem that can be solved in time that is polynomial in the number of nodes \(|V|\) and edges \(|E|\).

 Increasingly better solutions have been found over the past 60+ years.